Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Milan and Mexico City.
+To all the kids in Houston and Beijing.

 I'm losing my edge.